namin/io-chatgpt.livecode.ch/deploy/README.md

-# Steps to deploy in production
+# How to deploy a ChatGPT plugin or action to production with DigitalOcean

 [![DigitalOcean](https://opensource.nyc3.cdn.digitaloceanspaces.com/attribution/assets/SVG/DO_Logo_horizontal_blue.svg)](https://www.digitalocean.com/?refcode=10856c6c1ff2)

 These steps have been tested on a [DigitalOcean](https://www.digitalocean.com/?refcode=10856c6c1ff2) (referral link) docker application droplet.

+## Prerequisites

+Follow all the prerequisites, all the step 1 and and part of step 2 (only the first `sudo apt-get install ...`) of [this guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-22-04#prerequisites).

+## Steps on Server

 - Clone the repository in `/var/www/` directory.
   - `cd /var/www/`